-This table adjusts PSTN OTA Transmission cost allocation factors to reflect current and forecast usage pattern in the Transmission asset class.
-Total traffic over the Transmission asset class forecast over the regulatory period and voice traffic's share of traffic is taken.
-The movement in voice traffic's share is applied to Analysys 2008/2009 PSTN OTA Transmission allocation factor.
+This table adjusts the PSTN OTA Transmission Equipment cost allocation factor to reflect the current and forecast usage pattern in the transmission asset class.
+Total traffic over the transmission network is forecast over the regulatory period and voice traffic's share of traffic is taken.
+The movement in voice traffic's share is applied to the Analysys 2008/2009 PSTN OTA Transmission Equipment cost allocation factor (rebased for actual 2008/2009 PSTN OTA demand).